-Treatment of adult strabismus is symptom directed, and targeted outcomes may include:
+Treatment of adult strabismus is symptom directed, and targeted outcomes may include the following:

-- Reduction of diplopia

-- Improving/returning binocular vision

-- Reconstruction of ocular alignment

-- Reduction of compensatory head position (if present)
+- Reduction of diplopia - Improvement in or restoration of binocular vision and field of binocular vision - Reconstruction of ocular alignment - Reduction of compensatory head position (if present)

-Patients present with a history of subacute onset of binocular diplopia from esotropia, worse at distance, and sometimes associated with modest vertical misalignment.
-This group of disorders is progressive, and may begin to impact alignment at near.
-Detailed medical history should include the use of prism correction in glasses.
-Symptoms first become apparent with distant fixation (e.g., while driving) and most commonly after age 50 years for classic divergence insufficiency 63.
-Symptoms are similar for sagging eye syndrome, with associated small-angle vertical and torsional diplopia at times; presentation with sagging eye syndrome is more common in the seventh decade of life or older.
-Associated changes of blepharoptosis

-(29%), deep superior lid sulcus defect (64%) and a history of blepharoplasty, brow lift, or facelift surgery has been noted in some cases.81 Heavy eye or myopic strabismus fixus is associated with very high axial myopia of more than 27mm.
-Onset may begin in the earlier decades of adult life with chronic progression of a more extreme esotropia and possible hypotropia often associated with mechanical restriction.^{83,84,87}
+Patients present with a history of subacute onset of binocular diplopia from esotropia, worse at distance and sometimes associated with modest vertical misalignment.
+This group of disorders is progressive and may begin to impact alignment at near.
+A detailed medical history should include the use of prism correction in glasses.109 Symptoms first become apparent with distant fixation (e.g., while driving) and most commonly after age 50 years for classic divergence insufficiency.75 Symptoms are similar for sagging eye syndrome, with associated small-angle vertical and torsional diplopia at times; presentation with sagging eye syndrome is more common in the seventh decade of life or older.
+Associated changes of blepharoptosis (29%), deep superior lid sulcus defect (64%).90 A history of blepharoplasty, brow lift, or facelift surgery has been noted in some cases.90 Heavy eye or myopic strabismus fixus is associated with very high axial myopia of more than 27mm.
+Onset may begin in the earlier decades of adult life with chronic progression of a more extreme esotropia and possible hypotropia often associated with mechanical restriction.^{91, 92, 95}